DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 4. `Detection Method`
 5. `Summary`

 If you have [Datadog APM][5] configured, the `Services` property field automatically leverages your APM Service names.
-To edit the values of `Services` or `Teams`, upload a CSV of the values you wish to associate with each field.
+To edit the values of `Services`, upload a CSV of the values you wish to associate with each field.
 Your CSV file must start with your field's name in the top row, with the desired values listed immediately below it.

+The `Teams` property field automatically populates from the [teams][6] defined in your organization.

-You can add more property fields to your settings by selecting one of your existing `key:value` pair [metric tags][6].
+You can add more property fields to your settings by selecting one of your existing `key:value` pair [metric tags][7].
 When you do this, the key of your property field is the start case of your metric tag's key (each word is capitalized and separated by spaces), and the values for the property field are equal to the values reported by the metric tag.

-Property fields are organized into three tables that correspond to where the fields will appear in the [Overview section][12] of the Incident Details page:
+Property fields are organized into three tables that correspond to where the fields will appear in the [Overview section][8] of the Incident Details page:

 1. `What Happened`
 2. `Why It Happened`